Open-Cascade-SAS/OCCT/dox/specification/pbr_math.md

 \f$\cos\theta_l\f$ factor appearing is caused by affection of surface area and light direction mutual orientation to the amount of radiance coming to this area.
 This is mainly due to geometric laws.
 The rest part of integral is the key of the whole illumination model.
 BRDF defines it's complexity and optical properties of material.
-It has to model all light and material interactions and also has to satisfy some following criteria in order to be physical correct @ref ref_Duvenhage13 "[Duvenhage13]":
+It has to model all light and material interactions and also has to satisfy some following criteria in order to be physical correct [@ref Duvenhage13]:
 * Positivity: \f$f(v,l) \geq 0\f$
 * Helmholtz reciprocity: \f$f(v,l) = f(l, v)\f$ (follows from 2<sup>nd</sup> Law of Thermodynamics)
 * Energy conservation: \f$\displaystyle \forall v \, \int\limits_H f(v,l) \cos\theta_l \, \mathrm{d}l = 1\f$ (in order not to reflect more light than came)